 Ready to make your workforce more tech savvy?
 Here’s how to do it:

 - Set up training sessions and offer mentorship programs

 - Demonstrate how technology can make work easier

 It shouldn’t take long to bring everyone on your staff up to speed.
 And if it seems to be taking an excessive amount of time, you may have no other choice than to start looking for some new hires.

-This guest post was written by Avonte King-Henry.
-Avonte is the Business Manager for Brixton, a brand new apartment community in Salt Lake City's Sugar House Neighborhood.
+This guest post was written by Avonte King-Henry and may not be copied or published without PeopleGuru’s express written consent.
+Avonte is the Business Manager for Brixton, a brand new apartment community in Salt Lake City’s Sugar House Neighborhood.